DNLF Fellowships

 What is a Distinguished NIAS-Lorentz Fellowship?

-The Distinguished NIAS-Lorentz Fellowship (DNLF) is awarded annually to a leading researcher to work on cutting-edge research at the interface between the humanities and social sciences on the one hand and the natural and technological sciences on the other.
+The Distinguished NIAS-Lorentz Fellowship (DNLF) is awarded annually to a leading researcher to work on cutting-edge research at the interface between the humanities and social sciences on the one hand and the natural, life and technological sciences on the other.
 Distinguished NIAS-Lorentz Fellows are nominated by prominent figures from within the Dutch academic community.
 The NIAS-Lorentz Fellowship Board evaluates the DNLF nominations.

 A Distinguished NIAS-Lorentz Fellowship consists of: